 - You may be given an IV infusion of factor.

-- You are given purified Factor VII or IX (9) depending on the type of hemophilia you have.
+- You are given purified Factor VIII or IX (9) depending on the type of hemophilia you have.

 - Doctors determine the amount to give you by where your bleeding occurs and how much you weigh.
 The site of your bleeding also will determine the number of days you must be given the factor.